- Have Confidence-#1 attribute

 Endorsement and sponsorship money supplements the fisherman’s annual salary.
 Typical sponsorship for a pro angler may include free fishing equipment and payment of thousands of dollars to use the sponsor’s products.

-The top successful pro-Angler on the water like VanDamm or Reese may receive hundreds of thousands of dollars a year from endorsement companies like Kodak, Bass Shops, Plano, or Busch to use their fishing equipment or wear their clothes as long as their on top of the winner’s list.
+The top successful pro-Angler on the water like VanDamm or Reese may receive hundreds of thousands of dollars a year from endorsement companies like Kodak, Bass Shops, Plano, or Busch to use their fishing equipment or wear their clothes as long as they are on top of the winner’s list.

 The Future of the Sport of Fishing